Skip to main content

 The good news is that short-term disability insurance can help replace your income if you’re unable to work due to injury or illness.
 And that can sometimes include coverage when you miss work for a few weeks or months due to a diagnosed mental health condition.

-Does short-term disability cover mental health?
+Does short-term disability cover mental health conditions?

 Many short-term disability (STD) insurance policies provide coverage for at least some mental health conditions or concerns—but not all of them.
 If you already have short-term disability coverage and want to know if your mental health condition is covered, you should check the policy itself.
 The insurance company can send you a copy if you don’t have it as a digital file or in a drawer.
 If you get the coverage through work, your HR department can help.